urbanware-org/inhibit/README.md

 ## Preferences

-Inside the `inhibit.sh` you can find a few preferences that can be set:
+Inside the included config file `inhibit.conf` you can find a few preferences that can be set:

 *   `use_colors`<br>Enable colored output which highlights more or less significant terms.
     *   `0` = disabled